 You may recall that last year, ACARTS received a grant from the Arlington Cultural Council to help produce this show.
 The Center distributed disposable cameras to dozens of folks representing all walks of life-younger, older, residents, business people, artists and non-artists.
 I wore two hats while I viewed the photographs: my hat as a member of the Cultural Council Board that awarded the grant and my Chamber hat.
 In both roles I was thrilled beyond belief.
 I can't think of a more wonderful way to make the Center more accessible to Arlingtonians than exhibits like this.
-The images below don't do justice to the real images which jump off the walls with color, personality and point of view.

 Linda estimates that almost 1000 people have come through the Gibbs Gallery.
 Many of them were visiting the gallery for the first time.
 When exhibits like these are combined with the warm welcome you get when you enter the door, I bet many will return for other shows, too.
 All parts of Arlington got a chance to shine.
 The most popular subject?
 The GIANT slide at Robbins Farm.
 I'm not surprised.
 That is my claim to fame with my nieces and nephews.
 Sliding down the long, long, long, long, long slide with Lily on their laps is on the must do list when they visit.